TimeToogo/ff-proxy/README.md

 In ELI5 terms:

-- the client says "hello, here is a random number 123456" to the server"
+- the client says "hello, here is a random number 123456" to the server
 - the server responds with a "hi there, i received your number 123456, my random number is 654321"
 - finally the client says "thanks for your number, here is the data I want to send you ...".